yveskaufmann/BeepPlayer/README.md

 # BeepPlayer - Tetris with a sound synthesizer

-I started this tiny project as simple sound synthesizer that generates the tetris music.
+I started this tiny project as simple sound synthesizer that generates the tetris theme.

 A friend of mine was disappointed that the actual game was missing, so I added the missing game.